-Best Practice Mandatory 4.1 Fraud case manager obligations Υ N N/A Refe rral of I ı Ensure that the 'Fraud Referral form' is emailed to FCS at fraud@dfat.gov.au within 5 business days of an alleged, suspected or detected fraud Ensure relevant senior managers in your organisation are advised and your relationship or program manager at DFAT is notified Ensure any details not known or provided on the initial form are updated and provided to FCS once available.
-Do not discuss or disclose information to anyone (other than senior managers in your obligation) before checking with FCS.
+Best Practice Mandatory 4.1 Fraud case manager obligations Use this checklist if you are managing a fraud case.
+Y N N/A Refe rral of fraud Ensure that the 'Fraud Referral form' is emailed to FCS at fraud@dfat.gov.au within 5 business days of an alleged, suspected or detected fraud Ensure relevant senior managers in your organisation are advised and your relationship or program manager at DFAT is notified of the fraud Ensure any details not known or provided on the initial form are updated and provided to FCS once available.
+Do not discuss or disclose information to anyone (other than senior managers in your organisation) before checking with FCS.
 Maintain confidentiality.
 Information about persons reporting fraud is NOT to be disclosed.
-Man ageme nt of Referrals Respond in a timely manner to requests for information and/or action from FCS. • Familiarise yourself with the relevant contracts/agreements with downstream suppliers when a fraud is attempted, alleged, suspected or detected in a particular program.
-Check whether the alleged behaviour was permitted under the program/agreement/guidelines or by DFAT in some other way (i.e. though advising the Funding Recipient that they could do something) Man ageme ent of Fraud Cases Usua Ily una ler the agreement cases will be investigated by the Funding Recipient Liaise with any third parties involved in the attempted, alleged, suspected or detected external fraud (after reporting to FCS, and at the direction of FCS).
+Mana ageme nt of Referrals 1 Respond in a timely manner to requests for information and/or action from FCS.
+Familiarise yourself with the relevant contracts/arrangements with downstream suppliers when a fraud is attempted, alleged, suspected or detected in a particular program.
+Check whether the alleged behaviour was permitted under the program/arrangement/guidelines or by DFAT in some other way (i.e. though advising the Funding Recipient that they could do something) Mana ageme nt of Fraud Cases Usua lly und ler the arrangement cases will be investigated by the Funding Recipient Liaise with any third parties involved in the attempted, alleged, suspected or detected external fraud (after reporting to FCS, and at the direction of FCS).
 Ensure records are kept to document the matter.
 Provide FCS with a progress report on the fraud matter every month, including a nil report where no progress has been made.
 Ensure that funds/assets subject to misappropriation are recovered in full.
 With guidance from FCS, ensure that appropriate penalties are sought.
 Provide FCS with relevant case numbers/reports issued by local authorities.
 Advise FCS of any disciplinary action taken as a result of the investigation.
 Actions may include employment termination/resignation or legal prosecution.
 Advise FCS of any mitigation strategies implemented to prevent reoccurrence of the fraud.
 When all zero tolerance conditions have been met (or exemptions granted) recommend to FCS that the case be closed.